Michael Kahn (film editor): Filmography

-Awards
+Awards and nominations

-With eight Academy Award nominations, Kahn tied with Thelma Schoonmaker for being the most-nominated editor in Academy Awards history.
-In addition, Kahn holds the record for the most wins (three) in the category of the Academy Awards for Best Film Editing, tied with Schoonmaker, Daniel Mandell, and Ralph Dawson.
-All of the films for which he won Oscars were directed by Steven Spielberg: Raiders of the Lost Ark (1981), Schindler's List (1993), and Saving Private Ryan (1998).

-He has received six BAFTA nominations for Best Editing, winning two for Schindler's List and Fatal Attraction.
+Kahn equaled the record for the most Oscar wins (three) in the Best Film Editing category, shared with Ralph Dawson, Daniel Mandell, and Thelma Schoonmaker.
+Furthermore, he had eight nominations in that category—a number surpassed only by Schoonmaker.
+All of Kahn's Oscars came from his work on Spielberg's films, which included Raiders of the Lost Ark (1981), Schindler's List (1993), and Saving Private Ryan (1998).
+He has received six nominations for the BAFTA Award for Best Editing, winning for Fatal Attraction (1987) and Schindler's List.

 Kahn has been selected for membership in the American Cinema Editors (ACE).
 In 2011, he received the Career Achievement Award of the American Cinema Editors.
 At the ceremony, Steven Spielberg said of editing: "this is where filmmaking goes from a craft to an art."
 In November 2013, Spielberg created the Michael Kahn Endowed Chair in Editing at the University of Southern California's School of Cinematic Arts in honor of Kahn.
 The first to be appointed to the position was Norman Hollyn.